Configuring a Site-to-Site IPsec VPN¶

 Rules are automatically added to the WAN to allow the tunnel to connect, but if the option to disable automatic VPN rules is checked, then manual rules may be required.
 In that case, check the WAN rules to ensure that the traffic from the remote peer is allowed.
 IPsec uses UDP port 500 and 4500, and protocol ESP (or AH if set that way).
 If there is trouble establishing a tunnel, check the firewall logs (Status > System Logs, Firewall tab), and if blocked packets from the peer appear in the log, add appropriate rules to allow that traffic.

-What if pfSense is not the main Internet Firewall?¶
+What if the pfSense router is not the main Internet Firewall?¶

 In some cases there is a different firewall or router sitting between this firewall and the Internet.
 If this is the case it is necessary to add a port forward for ESP and UDP 500 to send the traffic to this firewall.
 The outside router must be able to properly handle NAT of this traffic, and some do not.
 A modem’s “DMZ” mode or 1:1 NAT may also help here.
 In this case, NAT Traversal will be needed, but the default Auto setting should be sufficient.